I provide a Matplotlib

-Upon context entry, sets up the next (first) subplot with cleared axes, preserves a copy of my global (all subplots) options, and returns a reference to myself.
+Upon an outer context entry, sets up the first subplot with cleared axes, preserves a copy of my global options, and returns a reference to myself as a subplotting tool.

 Upon completion of context, turns minor ticks and grid on if enabled for this subplot's axis, and restores global (all subplots) options.

 Adds minor ticks and a grid, depending on the subplot-specific options.

 my opts to create a new set of local options.

 Call this to show the figure with suplots after the last call to my instance.

 None fc attribute (which must

 FigureCanvas is drawn instead of PyPlot doing a window show.

 You can supply an open file-like object for PNG data to be written to (instead of a Matplotlib Figure being displayed) with the fh keyword.
 (It's up to you to close the file object.)